12 Best Campgrounds near Boise, ID

 Grayback Campground is 32 miles north on the Ponderosa Pine Scenic Route from Boise.
 This location makes it one of the closest Forest Service campgrounds to the city.
 And with towering trees and an unmistakable aroma of pine needles, the campground offers a tranquil escape from downtown.

-Fishing in the adjacent Mores Creek is a popular activity at the campground.
+Fishing in the adjacent Mores Creek is a popular activity at the campground, with most anglers aiming for whitefish or rainbow trout.
+The one-mile Grayback Loop Trail also starts and ends in the campground and offers a family-friendly hike.
 Sitting back and enjoying the scenery is also a staple of many visits.

 The historic town of Idaho City is three miles up the road from Grayback Campground.
 A once-bustling city busted after the Gold Rush, Idaho City is now a day trip destination with hiking trails and hot springs.